-- 606 All ranches in Sierra Valley could improve upon existing irrigation efficiencies.
-This could be 607 accomplished through other approaches specific to applicability at each Sierra Valley ranch: - Use of soil moisture sensers to aid in adjustment of applied water amounts and minimize deep percolation (percolation beyond the root zone). - Use weather stations or weather monitoring to avoid, if possible, irrigation during excessively windy conditions.
+All ranches in Sierra Valley could improve upon existing irrigation efficiencies.
+This could be accomplished through other approaches specific to applicability at each Sierra Valley ranch:

+- Use of Variable Frequency Drive (VFD) pump controls systems to modulate pumping rates from wells to meet crop water demand more effectively, minimizing over-application of water. - Use of soil moisture sensors to aid in adjustment of applied water amounts and minimize deep percolation (percolation beyond the root zone).

-- Irrigation system automations for improved water delivery to match crop water 613 requirements - Reduce use of end-guns (especially high-capacity end guns), which are not as efficient in irrigating peripheries of the fields, and if not used would result in mildly smaller irrigated areas. - Convert wheel line irrigation to center-pivot irrigation, where possible. - Minimize use of groundwater for use in low-efficiency flood irrigation of pastures. - Consider use of soil amendments to increase water holding capacity. - As a related groundwater efficiency improvement on the farm-level, improvements to minimize water conveyance losses will reduce groundwater pumping.
-Specific items to consider at the ranch/farm level are: - Reduce leakage from pipelines. - Evaluation of the efficacy of reducing conveyance of pumped groundwater through unlined open ditches.
-Included in this evaluation would be if there are any benefits associated with seepage for near-surface groundwater and marshy areas and if there are adverse impacts to wildlife if ditches were lined and infiltration reduced. - Also, for consideration for reducing groundwater consumption on the ranches are crop types being grown.
-Alfalfa is a high water use crop, relative to other crop types.
+- Use weather stations or weather monitoring to avoid, if possible, irrigation during excessively windy conditions. - Irrigation system automation for improved water delivery to match crop water requirements. - Reduce use of end-guns (especially high-capacity end guns), which are not as efficient in irrigating peripheries of the fields, and if not used would result in mildly smaller irrigated areas. - Convert wheel line irrigation to center-pivot irrigation, where possible. - Minimize use of groundwater for use in low-efficiency flood irrigation of pastures. - Consider use of soil amendments to increase water holding capacity.

+As a related groundwater efficiency improvement on the farm level, improvements to minimize water conveyance losses will reduce groundwater pumping.
+Specific items to consider at the ranch/farm level are:

+- Reduce leakage from pipelines. - Evaluation of the efficacy of reducing conveyance of pumped groundwater through unlined open ditches.
+Included in this evaluation would be if there are any benefits associated with seepage for near-surface groundwater and marshy areas and if there are adverse impacts to wildlife if ditches were lined and infiltration reduced.

+Also, for consideration for reducing groundwater consumption on the ranches are crop types being grown.
 Conversion to economical alternative crops that have lower required water amounts could reduce pumping in the valley while maintaining a viable agricultural community.
 However, the climate in Sierra Valley, including freezing spring temperatures, limits potential alternative crops.
-Also, many of the ranches engage in farming of forage crops to in part, or whole, support cattle that are also raised by the ranching operations. - As opportunities are identified for alternative crops, willing ranches can conduct tests to further gage the variability of alternative crop types.
-Hemp has been tested on the Roberti Ranch, and working with agricultural extension groups of universities in the region (California and Nevada) should be pursued. - Future benefits of actual implementation will be evaluated and assessed with the Sierra Valley Integrated Hydrogeologic Model(SVIHM) using the methodology described in Chapter 3.3 and using data collected through the GSPs monitoring program along with tracking information - 642 specific to this process. - 643 Monitoring data that will be collected by this project include, but are not limited to: - Total acreage with improved irrigation efficiency equipment - Location of fields under improved irrigation efficiency equipment - Assessment of the increase in irrigation efficiency, with particular emphasis on assessing the reduction or changes in consumptive water use (evaporation, - 648 evapotranspiration) based on equipment specification, scientific literature, or field 649 experiments - Cropping systems in fields with improved irrigation efficiency equipment
+Also, many of the ranches engage in farming of forage crops to in part, or whole, support cattle that are also raised by the ranching operations.

+As opportunities are identified for alternative crops, willing ranches can conduct tests to further gage the variability of alternative crop types.
+Hemp has been tested on the Roberti Ranch and working with agricultural extension groups of universities in the region (California and Nevada) should be pursued.

+Future benefits of actual implementation will be evaluated and assessed with the Sierra Valley Integrated Hydrogeologic Model (SVIHM) using the methodology described in Chapter 3.3 and using data collected through the GSPs monitoring program along with tracking information specific to this process.

+Monitoring data that will be collected by this project include, but are not limited to:

+- Total acreage with improved irrigation efficiency equipment - Location of fields under improved irrigation efficiency equipment - Assessment of the increase in irrigation efficiency, with particular emphasis on assessing the reduction or changes in consumptive water use (evaporation, evapotranspiration) based on equipment specification, scientific literature, or field experiments - Cropping systems in fields with improved irrigation efficiency equipment

-652 Reductions in pumping volumes will be used to measure reductions in groundwater use for 653 individual properties and overall.
+Reductions in pumping volumes will be used to measure reductions in groundwater use for individual properties and overall.

-655 Public noticing for this project will be conducted by GSAs prior to project implementation if 656 required.
+Public noticing for this project will be conducted by GSAs prior to project implementation if required.

-658 External permitting from regulatory agencies is not anticipated for this management action.
+External permitting from regulatory agencies is not anticipated for this management action.

-660 A plan to implement irrigation efficiencies will be developed in the first two years of GSP 661 implementation.
+A plan to implement irrigation efficiencies will be developed in the first two years of GSP implementation.